-The No Action Alternative would result in no changes in the impact to traffic and transportation.
+The No Action Alternative would result in no impact to traffic and transportation.
 KSC operations and the current levels of activities would continue, and traffic patterns and transportation would remain unchanged when compared to existing conditions (NASA 2016).
 Road improvements would not be necessary.